-Our Cape To Cairo itinerary begins with your arrival in Cape Town, South Africa where you board at Cape Cadogan: a luxury Victorian farmhouse declared a national monument in 1984.
-Patterned in soft creams and whites, the fashionable hotel is just a short distance away from Kloof Street, the Times Square of Cape Town.
-If the luxury hotel life isn’t appealing to you, Cape Cadogan offers 4 luxury apartments, each situated within walking distance of the hotel.
+Our Cape to Cairo itinerary begins with your arrival in Cape Town where you spend the night at Cape Cadogan: a luxury Victorian farmhouse declared a national monument in 1984.
+The hotel is just a short distance from Kloof Street, home to some of Cape Town’s best dining.
+If a boutique hotel isn’t for you, the hotel offers four luxury apartments within walking distance of the hotel.

 While at Lion Sands you will also have the journey to undertake a true South African safari.
-Led by the lodge’s team you will be led on a professional and holistic adventure that few others have the pleasure of enjoying.
-The Elderhostel, Adventures in Lifelong Learning program gives advice when planning a South-African safari.
+Led by the lodge’s expert team, enjoy a professional and holistic adventure that few others have the pleasure of experiencing.

-After your sojourn in Cape Town, you will fly to Cairo to tour the land of the pharaohs.
+After your safari in South Africa, you will fly from the Cape to Cairo to tour the land of the pharaohs.
 While there, you will stay at the Four Seasons Hotel Cairo at the First Residence where you will enjoy unparalleled service and hospitality.
-The hotel’s premier location, overlooking the Great Pyramid of Giza and the ancient Zoological and Botanical Gardens, makes it the board of choice for weary travel adventurers.
+The hotel’s premier location overlooking the Pyramids of Giza makes it the hotel of choice for weary adventurers.

-While in Cairo you will have the opportunity to visit the Khan El Khalili Baazar.
-Frequently known as the Turkish Baazar, this open-air shopping center was built in 1832 and was central to the Spice Trade of the time.
-Notably, it was this trade in goods that was responsible for Cairo’s early wealth and forced European explorers to seek to find alternate routes to the Indies to break the Mamluks monopoly.
+While in Cairo you will have the opportunity to visit the Khan El Khalili Bazaar.
+Also called the Turkish Bazaar, this open-air shopping center, built in 1832, was central to the Spice Trade.
+Notably, it was this trade in goods that was responsible for Cairo’s early wealth.
+This great wealth forced European explorers to find alternate routes to the Indies to break the Mamluk monopoly.